iqquee/auth/README.md

     Using the auth package, access the Authentication method with `middleware.Authentication`

 ### Run you application and you have your endpoints running and working
-### Currently this package uses a predefined User Model which you can edit to fit into you needs but I would be working on that so it does not use a predefined user model anymore (It would instead use the user Model you defined).
+### Currently this package uses a predefined User Model which you can overwrite to fit into you needs but I would be working on that so it does not use a predefined user model anymore (It would instead use the user Model you defined).
 Contributions to this package are welcomed as it is open source.